-E/M Component Guidelines for CPT Codes 99202-99215
+E/M Component Guidelines for CPT Codes

-CMS has announced that the CPT E/M code changes and guidelines developed by the American Medical Association (AMA) effective January 1, 2021 will be adopted.
-This includes deletion of CPT code 99201, changes to the code descriptions of codes 99202-99215 to place emphasis on code selection based on time OR a revised medical decision making (MDM) table.
+Changes to the E/M codes placed emphasis on code selection based on time or a revised medical decision making (MDM) table.

 History and exam should still be documented but will be commensurate with the level required by the practitioner to evaluate and treat the patient.
-Prolonged E/M visit will be a covered service with new CPT code 99417 or HCPCS code G2212.
+Prolonged E/M visit will be a covered service with new CPT code 99417, 99418, or HCPCS code G2212.

-The MDM for codes 99202-99215 is determined using a modified MDM table that includes meeting or exceeding two of the three levels of the elements.
-The elements in the 2021 MDM table are:
+The MDM for E/M codes 99202-99215 is determined using a modified MDM table that includes meeting or exceeding two of the three levels of the elements.
+The elements in the 20243 MDM table are: